 NOTE 1—The RU Allocation subfield in the User Info field addressed to the non-AP STA indicates whether the CTS frame response is to be sent on the primary 20 MHz channel, primary 40 MHz channel, primary 80 MHz channel, 160 MHz channel, or 80+80 MHz channel as described in 9.3.1.22.5 (MU-RTS variant).(19/0162r1)

-NOTE 2—The ED-based CCA during the SIFS after receiving an MU-RTS Trigger frame and virtual CS functions are used to determine the state of the medium to respond to an MU-RTS Trigger frame.
-See 26.5.3.5 (UL MU CS mechanism)(#15777) for details.
+NOTE 2—A combination of virtual CS and ED-based CCA during the SIFS after the PPDU containing the MU-RTS Trigger frame are used to determine the state of the medium to respond to an MU-RTS Trigger frame (see 26.5.3.5 (UL MU CS mechanism)).

+(#20540)

 The CTS frame sent in response to an MU-RTS Trigger frame shall be carried in a non-HT or non-HT duplicate PPDU (see Clause 17) with a 6 Mb/s rate and with the TXVECTOR parameter SCRAMBLER_INITIAL_VALUE to the same value as the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE of the PPDU carrying the MU-RTS Trigger frame.
 The PPDU carrying the CTS frame shall be transmitted on the 20 MHz channels indicated in the RU Allocation subfield of the User Info field of the MU-RTS Trigger frame.